 Every adult relationship requires accountability, flexibility, boundaries and a strong dose of reality.
 Maintaining a sense of Self while being in any kind of relationship is hard work.
 To get the benefits, you need to be conscious and responsible, not just for the other person, but for yourself.

-To learn more about how to stop attracting narcissists and begin healing from a narcissistic relationship, check out the How To Kill A Narcissist book series.
+To learn more about how to stop attracting narcissists and begin healing from a narcissistic relationship, check out my book, How To Kill A Narcissist.
+In the follow-up, How To Bury A Narcissist, I delve deeper into the narcissistic family and Self-actualising after narcissistic abuse.
+If you need support in cultivating healthy, empowered relationships, then Transformational Life Coaching might also be helpful.